 Drive south along the Bruce Peninsula en route to Niagara Falls, the "honeymoon capital of the world."
 Approaching the southern reaches of Ontario, you pass through the hills of the Niagara Escarpment, featuring a variety of walking and cycling trails.

 Check out of your hotel this morning and return to Toronto's Pearson International Airport for your flight home.Want to alter anything?

-Selected departure dates between 1st May and 18th Oct 2017
+Selected departure dates between May to Oct 2019

 Please note prices and availability are subject to change